-- Licenses, permits and franchise fees increased by approximately \$388,000 (9%) primarily related to an increase in business licenses fees due to continued growth in the area. - Charges for services, fine and forfeitures, and other miscellaneous revenues decreased approximately \$602,000 (25%) primarily due to a reduction in recreation charges for services due to the pandemic. - ➤ General Fund expenditures increased by approximately \$221,000 (2%) over the prior year primarily due to the following: - Salaries and fringe benefits increased approximately \$822,000 (13%) primarily due to merit and staffing increases; and increases in mandatory fringe benefit contributions. - Expenditures for the Fire Department increased approximately \$308,000 (15%) primarily due to an increase in salaries and wages and fringe benefits. - Community Development departmental expenditures decreased \$275,000 (62%) primarily due to decrease in sanitation contract fees. - Capital Outlay decreased \$607,000 (151%) due to a decrease in costs related to the construction of the new public service building, and public service vehicles and equipment. - > General Fund financing sources (uses) resulted in a net increase of uses of approximately \$200,000 from last fiscal year primarily due to the following: - Net transfers increased \$504,000 (57%) due to there being no transfers out of the General Fund in fiscal year 2021. - Proceeds from the issuance of debt decreased \$280,000 (79%) due to a decrease in the number of sanitation trucks that were purchased in fiscal year 2021 compared to fiscal year 2020.
+- Licenses, permits and franchise fees increased by approximately \$1,011,000 (24%) primarily related to an increase in business licenses fees due to continued growth in the area. - ➤ General Fund expenditures increased by approximately \$1,372,000 (13%) over the prior year primarily due to the following: - Salaries and fringe benefits increased approximately \$538,000 (28%) primarily due to merit and staffing increases; and increases in mandatory fringe benefit contributions. - Expenditures for the Public Services Department increased approximately \$337,000 (20%) primarily due to costs associated with the new public services facility. - Community Development departmental expenditures increased \$194,000 (43%) primarily due to decrease in sanitation contract fees. - Capital Outlay increased \$165,000 (41%) due to an increase in costs related to the construction of the new Miracle League field, and public service vehicles and equipment. - ➤ General Fund financing sources (uses) resulted in a net decrease of uses of approximately \$423,000 from last fiscal year primarily due to the following: - Net transfers decreased \$79,000 (9%) due to \$664,000 in transfers out of the General Fund in fiscal year 2022. - Proceeds on issuance of debt decreased \$353,000 (100%) due to there being no new debt issuances in FY2022.